-- (c) penalising the supplier but not the consumer for a breach or termination of the contract: - permitting the supplier but not the consumer to vary the terms of the contract; - (e) permitting the supplier but not the consumer to renew or not to renew the contract: - permitting the supplier to determine the price without the right of the consumer to terminate the contract; - permitting the supplier unilaterally to vary the characteristics of the goods or services to be supplied under the contract; - permitting the supplier unilaterally to determine whether the contract had been breached or to interpret its meaning: - (i) limiting the supplier's vicarious liability for its agents; - permitting the supplier to assign the contract to the consumer's detriment without the consumer's consent: - (k) limiting the consumer's right to sue the supplier or limiting the evidence the consumer can lead in proceedings on the contract; or - (I) imposing the evidential burden on the consumer in proceedings on the contract.
+(f) permitting the supplier to determine the price without the right of the consumer to terminate the contract;

-Effect of unfair terms.
+- permitting the supplier unilaterally to determine whether the contract had been breached or to interpret its meaning; limiting the supplier's vicarious liability for its agents; permitting the supplier to assign the contract to the consumer's detriment without the consumer's consent: limiting the consumer's right to sue the supplier or limiting the evidence the consumer can lead in proceedings on the contract; or - imposing the evidential burden on the consumer in proceedings on the contract. - Effect of fair term in a consumer contract shall be void. unfair terms.

-- (1) An unfair term in a consumer contract shall be void. - (2) Notwithstanding sub-section (1) the contract shall continue to bind the parties if it is capable of existing without the unfair term or the prescribed unfair term.
+ithstanding sub-section (1) the contract shall parties if it is capable of existing without the scribed unfair term.

-59. (1) The Commission may apply to the High Court for an Injunctions to injunction against any supplier who, in the Commission's opinion, is prevent using, or recommending the use of an unfair term in consumer of unfair contracts.
+commission may apply to the High Court for an Injunctions to y supplier who, in the Commission's opinion, is prevent ding the use of an unfair term in consumer of unfair terms.